Jil-Patel05/Low-level-design-questions/InventoryManagementDesign/Readme.md

 1. Singleton
 2. ObserverPattern
 3. Factory pattern to make products
-4. Strategy pattern to set replenishment strategy
+4. Strategy pattern to set replenishment strategy(May be this can become overengineered)